mongodb/specifications/source/bson-corpus/bson-corpus.rst

 * Canonical Extended JSON (denoted herein as "cEJ") -- A string format based on the JSON standard that emphasizes type preservation at the expense of readability and interoperability.

+* Degenerate Extended JSON (denoted herin as "dEJ") -- An invalid form of Canonical Extended JSON that is still parseable.
+(For example, "1e100" instead of "1E+100".)

 * Relaxed Extended JSON (denoted herein as "rEJ") -- A string format based on the JSON standard that emphasizes readability and interoperability at the